viewstools/docs/README.md

 ![Cover of the mentioned book](images/growthhackingsmall.jpg)

-TODO Visually list the skills cross-functional team member should aim at acquiring
+TODO Visually list the skills that cross-functional team member acquires in the process

 Views helps build fast experiments that can be expanded to fully featured products and don't end-up thrown away after testing, like it's in a case of prototypes.